Bempflingen

-Bempflingen is a municipality in the district Esslingen in the Erms valley in Baden-Württemberg.
+Bempflingen is a municipality in the district Esslingen in the Erms valley in Baden-Württemberg, Germany.
 It belongs to the Region Stuttgart and the European Metropolitan Region Stuttgart.

 Geography

 Geographical location

 The municipal territory of Bempflingen covers a short section of the river valley of the Erms in the west and extends eastwards almost to the course of the Autmut river.
 The Eduard-Mörike-Hiking trail and the Ermstal fruit cycle path.
 South of the Reiner forest in direction Altdorf (Bempflinger Höhe) you can see the panorama of the Swabian Alb from the Hohenzollern over the Jusi to the three imperial mountains.

 Neighboring communities

 Adjoining communities are in turn Neckartenzlingen in the northwest, Altdorf in the north, Großbettlingen with a small settlement free exclave also in the north and with the main area in the northeast, all in district Esslingen; Grafenberg in the southeast, Riederich in the south as well as Reutlingen in the southwest, these in district Reutlingen.